biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Finn, a young human sailor with a love of adventure and a talent for navigation.
        - Magnus, a middle-aged dwarf chef with a love of seafood and a talent for cooking.
+- Religion
+  - Temple of Poseidon
+    - Workers:
+       - Alexios, 40, a tall and imposing human priest with a love of the sea and a talent for navigation.
+       - Thetis, 30, a serene and graceful elf acolyte with a love of sea creatures and a talent for singing.
+       - Drog, 55, a jolly and stout dwarf fisherman with a love of fishing and a talent for cooking.

 #### Duluth (85) North East outside of town (Elf)
 - Inn